+You’re done!
+Put on the Frozen 2 Disc Deluxe Edition Soundtrack or the Frozen movie, grab your wine, and sing and dance right along with Anna and the kiddos (partner links).
 We’d be honored if you would share this with your friends and followers by using the share buttons below or linking up to your site.
 To follow along with all our fun, connect with us on social media or subscribe to our newsletter.

-This pattern is now available to be added to your Craftsy Patterns: Ruffles and Rain Boots Frozen-Inspired Princess Anna Pattern.
+This free pattern is now available to be added to your Craftsy Patterns: Ruffles and Rain Boots Frozen-Inspired Princess Anna Pattern.

 Thank you for respecting the copyright that Ruffles and Rain Boots has on this project.
 If you have questions, please contact me.

 Our Princess Anna Costume has been featured at so many great spots around the web.